Chocobozzz/PeerTube/FAQ.md

 ## I want to change my domain name, how can I do that?

 You can't.
 You'll need to reinstall an instance and reupload your videos.

+## Why do we have to put our Twitter username in PeerTube configuration?

+You don't have to: we set a default value if you don't have a Twitter account.
+We need this information because Twitter requires an account for links share/videos embed on their platform.

+## How video views are calculated?

+Your web browser sends a view to the server after 30 seconds of playback.
+Then, the IP cannot send another view in the next hour.
+Views are buffered, so don't panic if the view counter stays the same after you watched a video.

 ## Should I have a big server to run PeerTube?